 Abhinav's Dilemma

 Abhinav was a smart boy.
 He was in senior kindergarten.
-He loved to learn in school.
+He loves to learn in school.

 One day, the teacher taught road rules.
-She showed the traffic signal.
+She had shown him the traffic signal.
 She talked about wearing a helmet.
 She told them to walk on the left side.

 Abhinav listened carefully.

-At the signal, the light was red.
-Father stopped for a moment.
-Then he drove forward again.
+At the signal, the light turned red.
+Father stopped for a moment, then he drove forward again, though the signal was still red.

-Abhinav said, “Papa, the signal is red.
+Abhinav said, “Papa, the signal is still red.
 We must wait for green.”

 Father said, “No cars are coming.
 It is okay.”